happyren/Reading-notes/InternetNotes.md

 4. The layer boundaries should be chosen to minimize the information flow across the interfaces.(PoLP)

-5. The number of layers should be:
-	1. large enough that distict functions need not to be thrown together in the same layer out of necessity.
-	2. small enough that the architecture does not become unwieldy(oversized).
+5. The number of layers should be: large enough that distict functions need not to be thrown together in the same layer out of necessity; small enough that the architecture does not become unwieldy(oversized).

 7 Layers: